Baby Doe case: Court orders pharma company and some of its lawyers to pay plaintiffs' attorney fees, take ethics course

 In a letter filed that day with the court, Chancellor E.G. Moody, who has been presiding over the four-year lawsuit, said the court will dismiss sanctions against the drugmaker Endo, along with the law firm Arnold & Porter and its attorneys, only if they make amends for bad conduct in the case.

-The drug company and its lawyers from that firm must “apologize to the plaintiffs” and the court “without equivocation,” “pay the plaintiffs’ attorney fees for dealing with their conduct” and “agree to not commit the same or or similar conduct in the future,” Moody wrote in the order.
+The drug company and its lawyers from that firm must “apologize to the Plaintiffs” and the court “without equivocation,” “pay the Plaintiffs’ attorney fees for dealing with their conduct” and “agree to not commit the same or similar conduct in the future,” Moody wrote in the order.

 He also required the Arnold & Porter attorneys involved in the case to complete an ethics course.